Tooba12322/RTL_Designs/README.md

 12.Async mod-10 counter
 13.4-bit up-down counter
+7-segment Display Decoder: Design a 4-bit binary to 7-segment display decoder that converts a 4-bit binary input into signals to drive a 7-segment display.
+PWM Generator: Implement a basic Pulse Width Modulation (PWM) generator with adjustable duty cycle and frequency.

+N-bit Register File: Design a register file with 4 registers, each 8 bits wide, with read and write functionality.
+Simple Debounce Circuit: Implement a debouncing circuit for a single push-button input to ensure clean transitions.
 16.Memory with address decoding
+17.Traffic light control
 23.Parallel to serial shift reg
 24.Detecting a sequence without FSM
 25.Different MUXes implementations